viktorfilyk4/zendesk-tickets-exporter/README.md

 3. In root directory, run `composer install`.
 4. In root directory, run `docker-compose up`.

 Now you can work in `app` folder.
 Any changes will be synced with Docker container.

+In browser, open `localhost:8080`

 ## Production
-`docker-compose -f docker-compose.prod.yml up`
+1. Run `docker-compose -f docker-compose.prod.yml up`
+2. In browser, open `localhost:8080`